kristina-dudjak/cocktailExplorer/README.md

 # cocktailExplorer
-Cocktails app which uses TheCocktailDB API to display cocktails which you can add to favourites and add their ingredients to a shopping cart.
+Cocktails app is an Android application written in Java.
+It uses TheCocktailDB API to display cocktails which you can add to favourites and add their ingredients to a shopping cart.

 ## Testing the app